 Grass seed can also only be spread at certain times throughout the year.
 Putting down seed when it’s too hot isn’t good for the seeds and new growth.
 Like sod, it requires watering on a daily basis.

 Trying to decide between sod and seeding?
-Buffalo Lawn & Landscape can help.
+Buffalo Lawn & Pest Control can help.